guide to renting for renters moving to central London

 BEFORE YOU BEGIN

-• Work out your requirements and calculate your budget as this will define and refine your property search.
-As a rule of thumb, renters can't afford to spend more than 35% of their net pay on rent, but this also depends on other factors that are personal to you.
+• Work out your requirements and calculate your budget, as this will define and refine your property search.
+As a rule of thumb, renters can't afford to spend more than 35% of their net pay on rent, but this also depends on other personal factors.

-• Decide on the area that you'd like to live; London is an incredibly diverse city to live and work and each borough has a different personality and vibe.
+• Decide on the area where you'd like to live, Shoreditch, Bankside, Southwark?
+London is an incredibly diverse city, and each borough has a different personality and vibe.

 • Landlords in the UK are legally required to check you have the right to rent property in England.
 This means you will be asked to produce documentation to prove this.
 Arranging these documents beforehand will make the rental process run more smoothly.